melissamonk-NOAA/Vermilion_2021/doc/north.md

 values of the maximum likelihood estimates to determine if the model found a better minimum.
 "Jitter" is an option in SS that generates random starting values from a normal distribution logistically transformed into each parameter’s range [@Methot2020].
-This was repeated 100 times and none of the runs converged to a lower negative log likelihood (Figure \@ref(fig:jitter)).
+This was repeated 100 times and none of the runs converged to a lower negative log likelihood in the post-STAR base model (Figure \@ref(fig:jitter)).
 The model did not experience convergence issues, e.g., final gradient was below 0.0001, when reasonable starting values were used and there were no difficulties in inverting the Hessian to obtain estimates of variability.